night0wl117/d2r-sp-terror-zone/README.md

 # d2r-sp-terror-zone
 A simple script that modifies files to simulate Terror Zones in Single Player (only works in Hell Difficulty).
+I haven't tested every zone, there might be bugs or crashes, let me know if you experience any (with screenshot(s) if possible :) ).
+The script modifies levels.txt, monstats.txt, hudlevelsnameshd.json and levels.json file.
+If any of your mod depends on these files, they will probably no longer work as expected.

 ## Limitations
 - Only works in Hell Difficulty but it cannot check if Baal is killed or not.
 You can use it anytime in Hell if you want.
 - Does not have Terror Zone graphics / sound
 - Only Bosses (Act bosses + Summoner, Nihlathak, etc..) and Superuniques (Eldritch, Pindleskin, etc...) drop Sunder Charms (~1% drop rate).
 - The game has to be restarted everytime the script updates files, there is no way to force-update the game without restarting (happens only if you change character level in config.ini or after a new zone is chosen which is every hour at hh:59).
 - Terrorized text will be added to the current level (couldn't color it so it's red).
-Sewers (Act II and Act III) uses the same id for their Level Entry text so if one is terrorized both areas will have the text but only 1 of them is actually terrorized.
+  - Sewers (Act II and Act III) uses the same id for their Level Entry text so if one is terrorized both areas will have the text but only 1 of them will be actually terrorized.
+  - Text won't show on all languages, only English.
+- No icons next to the monster's name

 ## Requirements
 - The script assumes you have already unpacked the game files.
 If you don't know what this means, visit https://www.reddit.com/r/Diablo/comments/qey05y/d2r_single_player_tips_to_improve_your_load_times/ and go to **Advanced Tip #2 - Extract game files and launch with -direct and -txt in the shortcut options**.